 Woody Allen has published four collections of short stories featuring pieces that have also appeared in publications like The New Yorker, The Kenyon Review, and The New Republic.
 He also won the prestigious O. Henry Award for his story “The Kugelmass Episode,” which appeared in his 1980 collection Side Effects.

 William Shatner has been prolifically writing about Star Trek and producing Sci-Fi for decades.
-He has created the TekWar series, co-written with Ron Goulart, 1989 to 1997 (9 books), the Star Trek series, with Judith and Garfield Reeves-Stevens, 1995 to 2007 (10 books), the War series, 1996 to 2002 (2 books – sole author), the Quest for Tomorrow series, 1997 to 2002 (5 books – sole author), Believe (with Michael Tobias), 1992, and comic book adaptation William Shatner’s TekWorld, 1994, and Star Trek: The Ashes of Eden, a 1995 graphic novel.
+He co-wrote the TekWar series with Ron Goulart, 1989 to 1997 (9 books), the Star Trek series, with Judith and Garfield Reeves-Stevens, 1995 to 2007 (10 books), the War series, 1996 to 2002 (2 books – sole author), the Quest for Tomorrow series, 1997 to 2002 (5 books – sole author), Believe (with Michael Tobias), 1992, and comic book adaptation William Shatner’s TekWorld, 1994, and Star Trek: The Ashes of Eden, a 1995 graphic novel.
 The man is multi-talented and indefatigable.

 Carrie Fisher’s books include Postcards from the Edge, The Best Awful There Is, and the non-fiction Wishful Drinking and Shockaholic.
 I don’t know about the others, but I still have my copy of Postcards from the Edge and I re-read it every now and again – very sharp, very disturbing – but also wickedly funny.